 - Secondary Logo(s) or Monograms

-Establishing a detailed set of rules for you logo usage is important for brand consistency.
-Especially as you logo will be represented in a wide range of branding touch-points.
+Establishing a detailed set of rules for your logo usage is important for brand consistency.
+Especially as your logo will be represented in a wide range of branding touch-points.

 Logo rules to consider:

 - Sizing – establish a minimum size for your logo’s text to be legible.

 - Size concerning other assets, like taglines.

 - Clear space – how to handle the space surrounding the logo to avoid interference.

 Logo DO NOT’s – Logo treatments to avoid